yongsannnn/OOP/readme.md

 Two case that will happen (reference to LinkedList.js)
 1. When the list is empty
 2. When the list is occupied

+## LinkedList Questions
+1. Add a function with the name `count` to the LinkedList that returns how many items there.

+2. Add a function with the name `contains` and returns `true` if the given argument exists as data in one of the nodes in the linked list.
+Else return `false`